stathismegas/LoRA_tutorial/README.md

 The code has been adapted from https://www.youtube.com/watch?v=iYr1xZn26R8

-Hugging Face implementation are constantly updated, this runs without bugs on 21/008/2024.
+Hugging Face implementations are constantly updated, this runs without bugs on 21/08/2024.

 More specifically the notebook above
 * loads pretrained BLOOM from hugging face